fncbook/fnc/chapter4/rootproblem.md

 The condition number {eq}`rootcondnum` naturally leads to the question of what happens if $f'(r)=0$ at a root $r$.
 The following definition agrees with and extends the notion of algebraic multiplicity in a polynomial to roots of more general differentiable functions.

 (definition-rootproblem-simple)=
-::::{proof:definition} Multiplicity of a root
+::::{prf:definition} Multiplicity of a root
 If $f(r)=f'(r)=\cdots=f^{(m-1)}(r)=0$, but $f^{(m)}(r)\neq 0$, then we say $f$ has a root of **multiplicity** $m$ at $r$.
 In particular, if $f(r)=0$ and $f'(r)\neq 0$, then $m=1$ and we call $r$ a **simple root**.
 ::::